Clara Williams Roldan shares her easy and practical tips for a waste not, want not approach to throwing a child’s birthday party.

-Use small paper bags, line with coloured serviettes and drop in unwrapped chocolates and sweets.
+If you’ve decided on doing gift bags, use small paper bags, line with coloured serviettes and drop in unwrapped chocolates and sweets.
 Items like honeycomb squares and chocolate buttons can be purchased from bulk food stores, supermarkets have scoop and weigh ranges (they offer plastic bags for these—but put them in the paper bags used for mushrooms and place the price sticker on that).
 Otherwise, innovate!
 Smarties still come in cardboard boxes.

 All food scraps and crockery and cutlery were composted in an at-home bin.
 To speed up the break-down of paper plates and cups, soak them in water for a couple of days, then tear them into small pieces.

 Verdict: We were left with one small reusable plastic shaker (from the hundreds and thousands) and a small handful of soft plastic (recycled at a supermarket).

 Extracted with permission from Quitting Plastic: Easy and Practical Ways to Cut Down the Plastic in Your Life, by Clara Williams Roldan (Allen & Unwin $22.99)